Consistent hashing math

 Motivation

 The main reason I'm writing this is to help out anyone in the future who is interested in this subject.
-When I first starting researching the subject of consistent hashing and how its accuracy is changes based on the number of hashes, I was frustrated by the resources that came up when googling.
-The results ranged from detailed (but utterly opaque to me) technical papers on the subject or understandable but incomplete derivation from online, computer science class resources.
+When I first started researching the subject of consistent hashing and how its accuracy changes based on the number of hashes, I was frustrated by the resources that came up when googling.
+The results ranged from detailed (but utterly opaque to me) technical papers on the subject or understandable but incomplete derivations from online computer science class resources.

-The payoff in both of these cases is an upper bound to the error in how evenly tasks are distributed with consistent hashing given in terms of asymptotic, "Big-O" limits
+The payoff in both of these cases is an upper bound on the error in how evenly tasks are distributed with consistent hashing given in terms of asymptotic, "Big-O" limits

 O(1k) \mathcal{O}\left( \sqrt{\frac{1}{k}} \right)